Manufacturing work typically requires a lot of employees to be working on an assembly line.

 Red

-While red can sometimes be beneficial in sales, it is an intense color and can often cause conflict to be brought out among employees.
+While red can sometimes be beneficial in sales, it is an intense, bold color and can often cause conflict to be brought out among employees.

-Therefore, due to its more aggressive nature, red is commonly disregarded as an option in which employers would debate painting their wall colors on a manufacturing floor.
+Therefore, due to its more aggressive nature, red is commonly disregarded as an option for employers to debate painting their wall colors on a manufacturing floor.

 To further this point, red can decrease performance.

-The color red can lead to conflicts, and it can also reduce the amount of work that gets accomplished, which, for a manufacturing company, is not good at all.
+The color red can lead to conflicts and reduce the amount of work accomplished, which is not good for a manufacturing company.

 Can Color Really Affect Someone’s Mood?